-The purpose of this site is to provide a framework for the assessment of institutional effectiveness.
+The Community College fulfills its mission based on a specific framework for the assessment of institutional effectiveness.
 This framework includes the assessment of student learning, teaching effectiveness, engagement, retention, persistence, graduation/program completion, program review, and student and employer satisfaction.

 The Community College is accredited by the Middle States Commission on Higher Education (MSCHE) as a branch campus of the University of the District of Columbia.
-As such, the College recognizes that all its activities and initiatives must relate to the assessment system that correlates with the University’s mission and vision.
-However, the College also recognizes its own mission and vision as an open admissions college with the goal of becoming a Comprehensive Community College that will be part of the public system of higher education in the District.
-Lastly, the site reveals how the College is meeting the standards related to Institutional and Educational Effectiveness.
+As such, the Community College recognizes that all its activities and initiatives must relate to the assessment system that correlates with the university’s mission and vision.
+However, the Community College also recognizes its own mission and vision as an open admissions college, and its goal of becoming a Comprehensive Community College that is recognized as a member of the public system of higher education in the District.
+Visitors are encouraged to explore this page to learn more about how the Community College is meeting standards related to Institutional and Educational Effectiveness.